 Survival Instructor & Standards Manager

 Trevor grew up running through the forests with Scouts, and completed a stint in the Army Reserve as a "young lad".
-He left to explore the world a bit, but returned to the woods to became a Professional Wilderness Guide, primarily backcountry dog sledding and canoeing trips.
+He left to explore the world a bit, but returned to the woods to become a Professional Wilderness Guide, primarily leading backcountry canoe trips and dog sledding expeditions.

-Looking for something a little different he joined ICSOS to pass on what he's learned and immerse himself in a learning environment.
+Looking for something a little different he joined ICSOS to pass on what he's learned and help others explore the bush safely.

-He is also a member of the Lac du Bonnet Emergency Operations Team as well as the Fire Department, and volunteers with the Civil Air Search and Rescue Association.
+He his "spare time" he is also a member of the Lac du Bonnet Emergency Operations Team as well as the Fire Department, and volunteers with the Civil Air Search and Rescue Association.

 - Basic and Advances SERE instructor at CFSSAT